 In the past year, the Trustee representatives have overseen the continued engineering, design, and construction of restoration projects.
-Accomplishments include construction of new breakwaters to stabilize the Corpus Christi Bay shoreline at Indian Point Park and acquisition of high-quality coastal habitat.
-In 2019 we released the Final Texas Coastal Waters Nutrient Reduction Strategies Report.
-Additional projects from early restoration and the 2017 Restoration Plan are in progress, and information can be found in the table on the following page.
+In October 2020, the Texas Trustee Implementation Group (Texas TIG) requested project ideas for consideration for their second restoration plan.
+Accomplishments include beginning construction on the Bahia Grande Hydrologic Restoration and Galveston Island State Park Beach Redevelopment projects.
+In addition, funding provided through the Sea Turtle Early Restoration Project helped Texas respond to the largest sea turtle cold-stunning event recorded in the modern era.
+Additional projects from early restoration and the 2017 Restoration Plan are in progress, and information can be found in the table on the following pages.